Route 7/Belmont Ridge Road Interchange

 | Click here or on the image above for a larger view, which shows pedestrian routes, including shared use paths for bikes and pedestrians, highlighted in pink.

 The Route 7/Route 659 (Belmont Ridge Road) project provides for the design and construction of an interchange at the intersection of Route 7 (Harry Byrd Highway) and Belmont Ridge Road.
 Please check back as the project progresses for updates.
+The project is expected to be completed in early 2019.

 Questions about the project may be directed to the Loudoun County Department of Transportation & Capital Infrastructure by email.